dar-io/archive_dario.tv/_posts/2017-02-12-videos-of-the-day-promo.markdown

         Figcaption-top: Original Ten to Watch promo before being renamed later to Videos of the Day.
         Image: /assets/images/news-stream-promo/Ten_to_Watch_original promo.png

   - Theme-Classes: block-mt bg-snow
     Pattern-Image:
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
-    H2-Heading: My Role
-    Subheading:
-    Description:

-      - Paragraph: "I was the design lead collaborating with a Business Analyst, an iOS and an Android developer."

-      - Paragraph: "I created the visual and interaction designs.
-Built prototypes to conduct guerrilla testing, and presented the findings back to the product team to get their buy-in to carry out an AB testing experiment on the News App."

-    Media:
-      - Layout-Classes: align-content-center col-sm-12
-        Image-Classes:
-        Image: /assets/images/news-stream-promo/07_post-its_News_stream.png
-        Figcaption: Videos of the Day was formerly known has Ten to Watch.

-  - Theme-Classes: block-mt bg-gray-100
-    Pattern-Image:
-    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     H2-Heading: The Approach